hellohaptik/docs_haptik/docs/agent-chat/teams.md

 ### Teams in Agent Chat ###

-_Last Updated: 15th February 2019 by Vaibhav Verma_
+Read this article to know about the  **Team in Agent Chat

-This article will help you learn about the team feature in Agent Chat.
+## What is a team?
 A team is a group of agents who are trained to handle user queries related to a specific topic.